telerik/kendo-ui-core/docs/controls/editors/datepicker/overview.md

         });
     </script>
 ```

 ## Validation

 The widget is designed to keep the input value unchanged, even when the typed date is invalid.
 This is due the following facts:

-- Widget allows different date parse formats, which require unrestricted user input.
-Refer to [parseFormats](/api/javascript/ui/datepicker#configuration-parseFormats) option for more details.
+- The widget allows different date parse formats, which require unrestricted user input.
+Refer to the [`parseFormats`](/api/javascript/ui/datepicker#configuration-parseFormats) option for more details.
-- Widget does not update automatically the typed text, when it is invalid.
-This would lead to a **unexpected behavior** if the widget changes the input value.
+- The widget does not update automatically the typed text, when it is invalid.
+This would lead to unexpected behavior if the widget changes the input value.

-The best way to validate the DatePicker widget is to use client validation framework, like [Kendo UI Validator](/controls/editors/validator/overview).
-Thus you will be able to provide meaningful error message to the end user
-pointing one to the right actions to resolve the issue.
-You can check our online validation demos for more details:
+The best way to validate the DatePicker widget is to use a client-validation framework, such as the [Kendo UI Validator]({% slug overview_kendoui_validator_widget %}).
+Thus you are able to provide meaningful error message to end users pointing them to the right actions to resolve the issue.
+Check our online validation demos for more details:

 - [Custom validation](http://demos.telerik.com/kendo-ui/validator/custom-validation)